*This article was updated Sept. 29 at 4:27 p.m. to correct grammatical errors.

 Ranked choice voting can also discourage negative campaign ads.
 This system gives candidates incentives to win second or third choice for a shot at winning the overall race.
 So they have to stick to the issues, find common ground with voters and seek their support.
 Hutchinson also explained that candidates who are women and people of color could also benefit from a second look with a ranking system.

-“Ranked choice voting helped New York City and Las Cruces, New Mexico after electing their first majority female city council.
-Ranked choice voting helped Minneapolis and Salt Lake City elect their first moderate people of color and gave Alaska its first Alaska native congresswoman,” Hutchinson said.
+“Ranked choice voting helped New York City and Las Cruces, New Mexico in electing their first majority female city council.
+Ranked choice voting helped Minneapolis and Salt Lake City elect their first majority people of color city councils and gave Alaska its first Alaska native congresswoman,” Hutchinson said.

 Voter education efforts are necessary for places that want to make the switch.
 Sometimes voters don’t fully rank all the slots available to them if they don’t know much about the candidates on the ballot, Burden explained.
 This happened during the Democratic primary for mayor in New York City.
 Burden also said that candidates would have to campaign differently in a ranked choice environment to make sure that voters know who they are and how the system works.